jonaspleyer/cellular_raza/paper.md

 which grow asymmetrically in the direction of elongation.
 Our model describes the physical mechanics of one cell as a collection of multiple vertices
 $\vec{v}_i$ which are connected by springs.
-Their relative angle $\alpha$ at each connecting vertex introduces a curvature force which is proportional to $2\tan(\alpha/2)$.
+Their relative angle $\alpha$ at each connecting vertex introduces a curvature force proportional to $2\tan(\alpha/2)$.
 Cells interact via a soft-sphere force potential with short-ranged attraction.
 Multiple contributions are calculated between every vertex and the closest point on the